Meta-Semantics Augmented Few-Shot Relational Learning: The Proposed Method

-\textbf{Pool Tuning.} To optimize the learnable knowledge in the MSP pool, we formulate a pool tuning objective based on the observation that the support triplets associated with the same relation $r$ should retrieve similar meta-semantic prompts, while the triplets from different relations should retrieve more distant ones.
-To this end, we introduce a contrastive learning-based approach to regularize the prompt retrieval process.
-For a given relation $r$, its support triplets and the retrieved meta-semantic prompt $\mathbf{p}_r$ are treated as positive pairs, encouraging their embeddings to be close in the semantic space.
-Conversely, meta-semantic prompts retrieved for different relations are treated as negative pairs, pushing their embeddings to be farther apart.
-This approach ensures that meta-semantic prompts are coherently organized in a semantic space.
-As a result, the model can leverage them as transferable knowledge to enhance adaptation to few-shot tasks and unseen relations.
+\paragraph{Pool Tuning.} To optimize the learnable knowledge maintained in the MSP pool, we introduce a pool tuning objective based on the intuition that support triplets associated with the same relation should retrieve similar meta-semantic prompts, whereas triplets from different relations should retrieve more dissimilar ones.
+To this end, we adopt a contrastive learning-based approach to regularize the prompt retrieval process.
+For a given relation $r$, each support triplet and its retrieved meta-semantic prompt $\mathbf{r}^{(p)}$ form a positive pair, encouraging their embeddings to be close in the semantic space.
+In contrast, meta-semantic prompts retrieved for distinct relations are treated as negative pairs, promoting greater separation within the MSP pool.

+This approach coherently consolidates meta-semantic prompts within the semantic space, allowing the model to leverage them as transferable knowledge for enhanced generalization and adaptation to unseen FSRL tasks.

-Formally, the loss for pool tuning is defined as:
+Formally, the pool tuning loss is defined as: {

-where $N$ is the number of meta-semantic prompts for a different relation $r'$ from the same batch, $\tau$ denotes the temperature parameter, $\mathrm{sim}(x,y)$ measures the cosine similarity between $x$ and $y$.
+} where $N$ denotes the number of meta-semantic prompts retrieved for a different relation $r^-$ within the same batch. $\tau$ is a temperature hyperparameter.